rdenadai/rdenadai.com.br/static/pages/essays/3/README.md

 [Human Evolution 101][7]

 > **Is evolution over, for us or for the other apes?**
 > Certainly not.
 Humans are continuing to evolve, but now the evolution is driven as much by our culture and the technology we’ve invented as by our biology.
-And other animals, including the apes, are also continuing to evolve—especially now, in response to the huge changes in their environment that humans have made.
+And other animals, including the apes, are also continuing to evolve (especially now), in response to the huge changes in their environment that humans have made.

 [1]: https://www.google.com/selfdrivingcar/
 [2]: http://www.spacex.com/